clulab/processors/README.md

 + A rule-based event extraction (EE) framework called Odin (Open Domain INformer) in the `org.clulab.odin` package.
 See [Odin's Wiki page](https://github.com/sistanlp/processors/wiki/ODIN-(Open-Domain-INformer)) for more details.
 + Two full-fledged Rhetorical Structure Theory (RST) discourse parsers.
 The discourse parsers are transparently included in our natural language (NL) processors (see below).
 The version in `CoreNLPProcessor` relies on constituent syntax, whereas the one in `FastNLPProcessor` uses dependency syntax.
 They perform approximately the same, but the latter is much faster.
 + A machine learning (ML) package (`org.clulab.learning`), which includes implementations for common ML algorithms (e.g., Perceptron, Logistic Regression, Support Vector Machines, Random Forests) for both classification and ranking.
 + A suite of NL processors in the `org.clulab.processors` package.
-We currently provide three APIs: one for [Stanford's CoreNLP](http://nlp.stanford.edu/software/corenlp.shtml), one for a faster processor (`FastNLPProcessor`) that cherry picks fast components from multiple sources (Stanford and [MaltParser](http://www.maltparser.org/)), and, lastly, one for biomedical texts (`BioNLPProcessor`), which integrates resources trained for this domain (Stanford parser and our own NER based on the Stanford CRF).
+We currently provide the following APIs:
+	+ `CoreNLPProcessor` - a wrapper for [Stanford's CoreNLP](http://nlp.stanford.edu/software/corenlp.shtml), using its constituent parser;
+	+ `FastNLPProcessor` - a wrapper for Stanford's CoreNLP, but using its neural-network dependency parser;
+	+ `BioNLPProcessor` - a version of `CoreNLPProcessor` tuned for the biomedical domain: better tokenization for biomedical texts, improved POS tagging for the bio domain, and a custom NER for this domain that recognizes entities relevant in this domain such as proteins, chemical, and biological processes;
+	+ `FastBioNLPProcessor` - a version of `FastNLPProcessor` tuned for the biomedical domain, similarly to `BioNLPProcessor`;
+	+ `CluProcessor` - an in-house processor (licensed under the Apache license) that contains: tokenization, lemmatization, POS tagging (using [Mallet](http://mallet.cs.umass.edu)), and syntax (using [maltparser](http://mallet.cs.umass.edu)).
+Performance is comparable to `FastNLPProcessor`, under a more permissive license.

 This software requires Java 1.8, Scala 2.11, and CoreNLP 3.x or higher.